Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 • Requirement: Importers must submit quarterly CBAM reports declaring the embedded emissions in their imports.
 The first report was due by January 31, 2024.

-• Financial Cost: No financial payments are required during this phase, only reporting.
+• Financial Cost: No financial payments are required during this phase, only reporting is mandatory.

 • Requirement: Importers must declare the embedded emissions annually and surrender the corresponding number of CBAM certificates.